xiaoyang-sde/knowledge-base/docs/algorithm-design/06-dynamic-programming.md

 ### Analyzing the Algorithm

-The algorithm maintains an array with at most $m + n$ entires, which holds nodes on the shortest corner-to-corner path as they are discovered.
+The algorithm maintains an array with at most $m + n$ entries, which holds nodes on the shortest corner-to-corner path as they are discovered.
 Therefore, the space complexity is $O(m + n)$.

 Let $T(m, n)$ denote the maximum running time of the algorithm on strings of length $m$ and $n$.